 If you need new skills in order to complete a task, identify specifically what these might be.
 For example, if your role requires you to address groups of people and you are terrified of public speaking, join Toastmasters to get some experience.

-5. Get rid of your excuses
+5. Get rid of your excuses to overcome procrastination

 Procrastinating gives you a great excuse to fail.
-If you write a paper at the very last minute and it isn’t well received, you can blame your poor effort on the lack of time you had to prepare.
+If you write a paper at the very last minute and it isn’t well-received, you can blame your poor effort on the lack of time you had to prepare.
 Making excuses is just another way we self-sabotage.
 Notice what you’re doing and spend some time planning so you get rid of your excuse to fail.

 6. Don’t be afraid to succeed